Sounds like 'ten-ox-ih-kam'

 It's safe to take tenoxicam with paracetamol because they work differently.

-Tenoxicam interacts with some medicines, especially those used for high blood pressure, so check with your doctor or pharmacist before you start taking tenoxicam.
+Tenoxicam interacts with some medicines, especially those used for high blood pressure, so check with your healthcare provider or pharmacist before you start taking tenoxicam.

 Taking NSAIDs together with blood pressure medicines can be harmful to your kidneys.
-This is called the ‘triple whammy’.
-If you are taking blood pressure medicines (ACE inhibitors or ARBs and diuretics) tell your doctor or pharmacist before starting tenoxicam.
+This is called the ‘triple whammy’ effect.
+If you're taking blood pressure medicines (ACE inhibitors or ARBs) and diuretics tell your healthcare provider or pharmacist before starting tenoxicam.
+Talk to them about safe pain-relief options for you.

 - Examples of ACE inhibitors are captopril, cilazapril, enalapril, lisinopril, perindopril and quinapril.